That opening number to the Tonys though…

 you tip them right over the edge of a bridge

-Anonymous asked: so I was starting to get pretty involved in theatre, and them i moved to a different city.
+Anonymous said: so I was starting to get pretty involved in theatre, and them i moved to a different city.
 So now I have no theatre, but I'm still very passionate about performing.
 Which theatre should I go to in Indy?

 Alright so I’m not sure how old you are, so I don’t know if school productions are an option.
 Of course those are great.
 Also there are some GREAT theatre programs in Indy.
 There’s Summer Stock, Footlite, Beef & Boards dinner theatre, Indiana repatory theatre, Civic theatre, and many youth programs as well (which, again I don’t know how old you are so I don’t know if you need youth programs).
 But yeah Indy has a GREAT theatre selection, you’re in luck!
 Break a leg, I hope you find something you want to do!